Meteorych/AOIS/lab3/README.md

 ## Description in English

 In this program you should enter function in custon type of view as variable "formula" in <i>main.py</i> file, then goes minimiztion with three methods: <i>calculating</i>, <i>Mccluskey</i> and <i>Karnaugh map</i>.
 You can choose method in the beginning.

+Code is really gross and working only for formulas with 3 variables.